 Choosing not to increase your benefit during any one option period doesn’t affect your ability to increase it during subsequent option periods.

 Your insurer will also specify how much additional benefit you can add to your policy with each option period, as well as a maximum total benefit associated with the rider, typically an amount equal to the original policy.
 For instance, if you purchase a $100,000 policy with a guaranteed insurability rider, you will likely be able to increase the benefit by a maximum of $100,000.
 After you exercise the guaranteed insurability rider to its full extent, your policy’s death benefit would be $200,000.

 Do I Need a Guaranteed Insurability Rider?

-This kind of rider can be a good idea for anyone less than 40 who has reason to believe that they will face health challenges in the future.
+This kind of rider can be a good idea for anyone younger than 40 who has reason to believe they will face health challenges in the future.
 If chronic illness or other health problems run in your family, purchasing a permanent life insurance policy with a guaranteed insurability rider can ensure you have the benefit you need while keeping your premiums low early on.

 However, guaranteed insurability riders have several downsides:

 - You will pay an additional premium on top of the insurance premium.
-Some people may find it is more efficient to simply purchase a higher value life insurance policy from the beginning.
+Some people may find it is more efficient to simply purchase a higher-value life insurance policy from the beginning.